Meet our Magnificent Makers

 Join the fun!

-Visual arts has always been a strong part of my identity and how I connect to the world.
-The creativity of young minds is my driving inspiration.
-By re-contextualizing children's artwork through in-depth collaboration with my craft in glass, I hope to deliver a curious juxtaposition that celebrates and encourages their ideas.
-Mixed media elements allow me to fully describe the emotion of a piece and reiterate unconventional characteristics of children’s designs.
-As a returning student to Sheridan I have access to a breadth of media, professional grade equipment and a community professors help to me realize my strongest work.
+The creativity of young minds is a driving inspiration for my work.
+I enjoy re-contextualizing children's artwork through in-depth collaboration with my craft work.
+Mixed media elements allow me to fully describe the emotion of a piece and reiterate unconventional characteristics of children's designs.